Low Pressure Vacuum Carburizing and Heat treating: Frequently Asked Questions

-What advantages is there in Vacuum Carburizing?
+What advantages are there in Low Pressure Vacuum Carburizing?

 The results are extremely reproducible.
 Many parts are repeatedly heat treated using the same process and noticeable variations are seldom seen.
 In fact, we find that any minor variances are usually created by different lots of steels from different manufacturers that our customers receive.